-Description of Project: The project involves a second-story addition to an existing office building.
+Description of Project: The project involves construction of a building to house backup power generators, covered fuel/oil storage, and upgrades to an existing building.

-Noise Contours: The proposed project lies within the 65-70 decibel Community Noise Equivalent Level (dB CNEL) noise exposure contour.
-The ALUCP identifies office uses located within the 65-70 dB CNEL noise contour as compatible with airport uses.
+Noise Contours: The proposed project lies within the 60-65 decibel Community Noise Equivalent Level (dB CNEL) noise exposure contour.
+The ALUCP identifies industrial and utility uses located within the 60-65 dB CNEL noise contour as compatible with airport uses.

-Airspace Protection Surfaces: The proposed project is located outside the Threshold Siting Surface and is in compliance with the ALUCP airspace protection policies because the project sponsor has certified that notice of construction is not required to the Federal Aviation Administration (FAA) because the project is located within an urbanized area, is substantially shielded by existing structures or natural terrain, and cannot reasonably have an adverse effect on air navigation.
+Airspace Protection Surfaces: The proposed project is located outside the Threshold Siting Surface and is in compliance with the ALUCP airspace protection policies because a determination of no hazard to air navigation has been issued by the Federal Aviation Administration (FAA).